sarasazevedo/FEUP_CG/README.md

-# FEUP_CG
+# Computer Graphics
-Project of the UC Computer Graphics.
-LEIC, Year 3, Semester 2.
+Project and pratical exercises of the UC Computer Graphics.